 Don’t just have one version of everything available.
 Because each opportunity is unique, you should have several versions of your resume, cover letter, portfolio samples ready to go.
 Employers will recognize the customized details and it will mean less stress for you.

 Taking the time and making the effort to build and maintain, your network is well worth the effort when it comes to getting a new job.
+Following these networking tips from the experts will help.

 Just remember – the connections you that create today will help you move forward in your career tomorrow.